Liver Transplant Surgery at the Penn Transplant Institute

 Unfortunately, not all donor livers are suitable for transplant and there are occasions when the procedure must be cancelled.

 The average liver transplant procedure takes between four and six hours.
-When the surgery is complete, patients are taken to the surgical intensive care unit (ICU).
+When the surgery is complete, patients are taken to the surgical intensive care unit (ICU) for close monitoring.